How Web Creators Can

 2. Sort and Prioritize Your Portfolio

 If you have a varied portfolio, now could be the perfect time to reorder and prioritize your projects, according to the thriving types of businesses.
+Glance over your body of work, and consider if there are types of projects that need to get more focus over others.

+If you built websites for a hotel and an online shop, how can you bring more focus to the latter?
+Now is a great time to reorganize your portfolio page, and get some testimonials from businesses that are expected to grow during these times and might need your help.
 The same goes for the services you offer.
 If you are an expert in conversion rate optimization and also a campaign manager, I would put more focus on the conversion side, since demand for a campaign manager is expected to diminish.
+Take a look at an article we wrote with tips on building your portfolio right.

 3. Find Alternate Ways to Connect With Your Past Clients

+All the ‘regular’ venues to meet clients are blocked, and web creators need to explore other ways.
 Meeting clients through mingling in social situations such as conferences is not an option in today’s climate.
-Don’t get discouraged, you are much more likely to close a new job by reconnecting to an existing client.
+Don’t get discouraged, you are much more likely to close a new job by reconnecting with an existing client.

 4. Learn New Skills Which Are in Demand During These Times.